alexvarip/Health-e-Monitoring/README.md

 - **Dockerized solution** - Include necessary files to dockerize project.

 > - **Note**
-> - For Docker, LocalDB is not supported (needs change to SQL Server).
+> - For Docker, LocalDB is not supported (use SQL Server).
 > - The solution includes all the necessary files for docker to work.

 ## Technology Stack